 - Perfectly tangy - The cake itself has subtle tanginess due to the vinegar inside, and the cream cheese icing completes the amazing taste!

 - The vibrant red color and white frosting are the iconic look of this cake.
-Originally, the cake was not dyed with red food coloring, but rather, it was slightly red due to the chemical reaction of cocoa powder and vinegar.
+Originally, the cake's reddish hue came from the chemical reaction between cocoa powder and vinegar, not added food coloring.

 It is one of the most beloved layer cakes in the States, as well as carrot cake, chocolate cake, and vanilla cake.